 START:

-Indonesia has been trapped in the so-called “middle income level” for 29 years, and I suppose the main cause is premature deindustrialization, a condition where a country forcefully reduces its industrial capacity to high-value fields such as the service sector.
-While countries who successfully deindustrialize usually perform better economically, such as the US and UK, Indonesia happened to be the unsuccessful case of deindustrialization as we are still categorized as middle income countries, and I believe business analytical skills can help bring back Indonesia’s industrialization era.
+Indonesia has been trapped in the so-called “middle income level” for 29 years, and I suppose the main cause is premature deindustrialization.
+This is a condition where a country forcefully reduces its industrial capacity to high-value fields such as the service sector.
+I believe business analytical skills can support the return of Indonesia’s industrialization era.

-Optimisation towards MSME industrialization in Indonesia cannot be underestimated as the possibilities are endless.
 The objective behind industrial businesses is actually simple: minimize cost to maximize profit.
-Business analytical skills help identify and implement optimized industrial end-to-end processes, such as in allocating human resources, or even building an efficient production process in factories to ensure competitive manufacturing costs with minimum waste disposal, supporting the Paris Climate Agreement.
-Thus, the intention of paving Indonesia’s way towards industrialization heightens my interest in pursuing business analytics for further studies.
+Business analytical skills help identify and implement optimized industrial end-to-end processes, such as in allocating human resources, or building an efficient production process in factories to ensure competitive manufacturing costs with minimum waste disposal, supporting the Paris Climate Agreement.

-My internship experience as CEO Office at Sayurbox allows me to learn the end-to-end process of a B2B and B2C supply chain involving short life cycle products.
-I learned the importance of having an optimized network flow from one process to another, which in this case is a combination of inventory management, transportation management and supply demand planning, with shelf life of the products as one of the constraints.
-This opportunity makes me realize how often we find issues that need to be optimized, showing the urgency of mastering business analytics, as I believe this type of issue will often be encountered in industries.
+My internship experience as CEO Office at Sayurbox allowed me to learn the end-to-end process of a B2B and B2C supply chain involving short life-cycle products.
+I learned the importance of having an optimized network flow from one process to another, which in this case is a combination of inventory management, transportation management, and supply demand planning, with shelf life of the products as one of the constraints.

-I also learned skills that will shape my leadership quality and business acumen through becoming a CEO Office at Finku.
-Having the flexibility to rotate to other roles, such as business development & partnership and product management, I discovered that problems in early-stage startups are mainly about discovering and testing a suitable end-to-end working system which is heavily related to operations management.
-Working alongside professionals with years of experience from multinational consulting companies, I acquire a professional working ethos; I believe it is important skills to work professionally because one will deal a lot with external parties.
+I also acquired leadership and business acumen skills through working in the CEO Office at Finku.
+Having the flexibility to rotate to other roles, such as business development & partnership and product management, I discovered that problems in early-stage start-ups are mainly about discovering and testing a suitable end-to-end working system which is heavily related to operations management.
+Working closely alongside multinational consulting companies, I acquired a professional working ethos; I believe it is important skills to work professionally because one will deal a lot with external parties.

 Gaining specialization in the optimization area, especially for supply chain and manufacturing, has been my purpose of pursuing an advanced degree, and the undoubtedly distinguished education quality in UCLA Master of Science in Business Analytics program will be a step forward.
 Receiving guidance from Prof Velibor Mišić will be an honor to fulfill my academic needs as his specialization in optimisation and operations management caught my interest, especially the publication about using data analytics for operations management, a new approach driven by the current abundance of data, which may be applicable in Indonesia.
 The machine learning for decision making course offered also intrigues me because nowadays, the role of machine learning in industries cannot be underestimated - such as maintenance scheduling or machine failure prediction.
-I believe the opportunity of acquiring those knowledge and skills, along with summer internship opportunities, is a great choice for my personal development.
+I believe the opportunity of acquiring those knowledge and skills, along with summer internship opportunities, is a great choice for my personal goals.